 Quality improvement and quality assurance activities conducted solely for the intent of maintaining or improving quality of services provided by an institution, likewise, are not considered research activities.
 However, if the data collected are generalizable and are to be shared outside of the institution through discussion, presentation, or publication, the activity qualifies as research.
 Sometimes, data from a quality improvement or quality assurance activity become of interest to the external community after they have been analyzed.
 In these cases, the research use of the data collected for another purpose must be reviewed.

-Proposals requiring the use of human participants or animal subjects will be submitted to the Office of Institutional Research, which will register the application and forward it to the chairperson of the Baker University Institutional Review Board.
+Proposals requiring the use of human participants will be submitted to the Office of Institutional Research, which will register the application and forward it to the chairperson of the Baker University Institutional Review Board.
 The chairperson, representing the board, will determine the review category that is most appropriate for the proposed research and will advise Institutional Research of that determination.
 The chairperson will consider the degree of risk the proposed research places on human participant(s), and whether or not proper safeguards are planned and/or operational.
-For proposals involving animals, the chairperson will consider whether or not proper safeguards are planned and/or operational.
-All proposed research involving human participants or animal subjects, unless found by the IRB chairperson to be exempt, shall be reviewed either by the expedited review process or full board review.
+All proposed research involving human participants, unless found by the IRB chairperson to be exempt, shall be reviewed either by the expedited review process or full board review.
 For expedited review, the chairperson and two members of the committee would comprise the board.
 For full review, the entire membership must participate.

 Proposals are reviewed on a rolling basis.
 The IRB will typically respond to a submission with questions or approval within a week, but please allow up to two when planning your research project.